ResearchObject/ro-crate/docs/1.1-DRAFT/provenance.md

 ## Equipment used to create files

-To specify which equipment was used to create or update a _Data Entity_, the _RO-Crate_ JSON-LD SHOULD have a _Context Entity_ for each item of equipment which SHOULD be of `@type` [IndividualProduct].
+To specify which **equipment** was used to create or update a [Data Entity](data-entities.md), the _RO-Crate JSON-LD_ SHOULD have a _Context Entity_ for each item of equipment which SHOULD be of `@type` [IndividualProduct].
 The entity SHOULD have a serial number, manufacturer that identifies it as completely as possible.
 In this case the equipment is a bespoke machine.
 The equipment SHOULD be described on a web page, and the address of the description SHOULD be used as its `@id`.

 ```json